 Chameleon Bullock should be political toast here now that he is moved by political convenience to recant the lies he told to get elected in Montana, but as 2020 has shown you can not count on anything working as planned.

 A better question may be, will Bullock’s opportunistic political philosophy affect the Nation?
 Maybe.
 Bullock now has a new audience to fool, and he’s good at that.
 He will talk with conviction about how he may still possess a gun once owned by his great grandfather, and how his ownership of that gun may be respected as long as he keeps it inoperative and government overseers permit.
 While crafting and telling these new lies, Bullock will be surrounded and protected by government agents carrying exactly the guns Bullock would not allow politically unreliable peasants to have.
 Bullock will expect these government agents and their swarms of sycophants to stand ready to impose Bullock’s new political philosophy on the rest of us, at gunpoint if necessary.

 Listen to Bullock in his own words advocate for a gun-haters wish list of gun control.

 As the old saying goes, “Fool me once, shame on you.
 Fool me twice, shame on me.”
 Observers on the national stage will do well to know that Bullock has no Montana ethic, shares critical behavior with the common con artist, and will say anything to gain advantage and succeed in his quest for higher office and more power.

 That is Bullock’s demonstrated legacy from Montana.

-Gary Marbut is President of the Montana Shooting Sports Association, the highly successful political advocate for Montana gun owners.
-Marbut is accepted as an expert in state and federal courts concerning firearms, self defense, and use of force, and is the author of Gun Laws of Montana.
+Gary Marbut is President of the Montana Shooting Sports Association, a highly successful political advocate for Montana gun owners.
+Marbut is accepted as an expert in state and federal courts concerning firearms, self-defense, and use of force, and is the author of Gun Laws of Montana.